karlyndiary/DA-Cheatsheet/README.md

 - To go all the way up: Ctrl + Up arrow
 - To go all the way down: Ctrl + Down arrow
 - To clear the entire code line: Ctrl + d
-- Multi cursor[to change a certain word, ex: the file's name]: Hold down Ctrl  and click on different places to edit the word.
+- Multi cursor[to change a particular word, ex: the file's name]: Hold down Ctrl  and click on different places to edit the word.
 [Works only on one cell at a time]
 - Code Completion: Type in half the word and click on the tab to autocomplete
 - Debugging: